klovric/scdrm/README.md

 INTRODUCTION
 -----------------------------------------

-While working with Nk RHEL infrastructure managed by CFEngine, which implementation was incomplete if you ask me, I've immediately started to write Ansible plays to deal with the infrastructure.
+While working with Nk RHEL infrastructure managed by CFEngine, I've immediately started to write Ansible plays to deal with the infrastructure.

 Been Ansible user for years and loving it, for multiple reasons.